 What Is Call Option?

-If you have always wondered what is a call option, then you need look no longer.
-A call option is a contract wherein you win the right, but not the obligation, to buy a certain stock at a decided upon price on a date that is mutually decided between the contracting parties.
+A call option is a contract between two parties wherein one party has the right, but not the obligation, to buy a certain underlying asset at a pre decided price and on a future date.

-Since there is no obligation on the need to make the purchase as dictated by the call option, you need never execute it unless it is profitable to you.
-The purchase can only be profitable if the previously decided upon amount is lesser than the price of the stock on the date that the call option is meant to be executed.
-This pre-determined price of the stock is called the strike price.
-Unless your strike price is lesser than the price of the stock on the date of execution, you will end up bearing losses through the call option.
+Since there is no obligation on the need to make the purchase as dictated by the call options contract, you are not legally obliged to execute the options contract unless it is profitable to you.
+The purchase can only be profitable if the previously decided upon amount is lesser than the underlying asset’s current price on the date the options contract is exercised.
+This predetermined price of the underlying asset is called the strike price.
+Unless your strike price is lesser than the underlying asset’s price on the date of execution, you will end up bearing losses through the call option.

-Put option works exactly opposite to the call option.
-Whereas the call option equips you with the right to buy, the put option empowers you with the right to sell the stock at the strike price on the date agreed upon by the contracting parties.
+A put option works exactly opposite to the call option.
+The put option empowers you with the right to sell the underlying asset at the strike price on the date agreed upon by the contracting parties.

-The market is constantly focused on analysing whether there are more put options being bought or call options, since this information goes a long way in determining the market sentiment.
-If more put options are being bought than call options, it may signal a rise of bearish sentiment in the market, since more traders are looking to sell their assets.
+The market is constantly focused on analysing whether more put options are being bought or call options since this information goes a long way in determining market sentiment.
+If more put options are being bought than call options, it may signal a rise of bearish sentiment in the market since more traders are looking to sell their assets.

 Advantages Of Call Options:

 As mentioned earlier, most investors prefer buying call options rather than put options.
-There are several reasons for that, especially since call options offer more benefits than put options.
-Read on to learn the advantages of buying call options.
+There are several reasons for their preference, which are listed below:

 1. Cost-Effective Investment:

-Investing in the equities or similar investments can often require you to set aside a high amount of money in order to make the investment viable.
-However, by buying a call option, you are simply paying for the premium which is dependent on the underlying asset which is more affordable to buy.
-In this manner, you can invest through cost-effective means.
+Investing in equities or similar investments can often require you to set aside a high amount of capital to make the investment viable and earn good returns.
+However, by buying a call option, you are simply paying for the premium which is dependent on the underlying asset, making it more affordable to buy.
+In this manner, you can invest through cost-effective means through a call option.

 2. Lesser Risks:

-Investing in the equity market is quite risky since market conditions can change overnight without anybody being any the wiser.
-However, investing in a call option is significantly less risky than investing directly into an equity or other instrument.
-The full extent of your losses on a failed call option is the nominal amount you pay as premium for the right to purchase the call option.
+Investing in a call option is significantly less risky than investing directly into equity or other instruments.
+As call options are not highly volatile in nature, they can offer ideal risk management.
+The full extent of your losses on a failed call option is the nominal amount you pay as a premium for the right to purchase the call option.

 3. Earn Premium Through Covered Calls:

-The market offers enormous opportunities for profits if you understand the market well enough to make use of these opportunities.
-Even after having bought a call option, you can generate additional revenue by selling the call option contracts.
-If the equity that you bought a while ago has appreciated in value, you can write a call option wherein the strike price is the current market value and earn a premium on it.
-In market lingo, this is referred to as covered calls and enables investors to earn additional profits.
+Even after buying a call option, you can generate additional revenue by selling the call option contract in the secondary market.
+If the underlying asset that you bought a while ago has appreciated in value, you can write a call option wherein the strike price is the current market value, and earn a premium on it.
+This transaction is referred to as covered call in options terms and enables investors to earn additional profits.

-If you had previously wondered what is call option, I hope your answers are clear enough.
-Before you rush off to buy the best call options though, make sure to thoroughly understand the market conditions and study the factors that are likely to cause an impact.
+Now that you know the answer to what is call options, you can move ahead to invest in call options and make profits.
+However, before you rush off to buy the best call options, make sure to thoroughly understand the market conditions and study the factors that are likely to cause an impact.